Hansmu/nodejs/README.md

 Cookies can be edited by users, however, so choose wisely what you put into it.
 Usually it should just hold the session hash.
 It's hashed with a secret key that's setup on the backend side.

+You can add a middleware for authentication.
+You can chain multiple middleware in your routes.
+So for example `router.get('/add-product', isAuthenticated, isAllowed, getAddProduct);`

+`res.locals` is a group of parameters that exist only on the views that are rendered.